Bookworm100/PistolShrimpDB/Weekly Updates.md

 ##   Week 5:
 The user can now:
-- Search for rows in the key value store based on keys and values matching patterns that their substrings!
-In other words, if you know there is a key or value that starts with, ends with, or contains some combination of characters, but you don't know the whole pattern, you can know search for it!
+- Search for rows in the key value store based on keys and values matching patterns with their substrings!
+In other words, if you know there is a key or value that starts with, ends with, or contains some combination of characters, but you don't know the whole pattern, you can now search for it!
 - As a note, the following forms are accepted:
 	1. VALUES (col=pattern1, col2=pattern2, col3=pattern3...)
 	2. VALUES (pattern1, pattern2, pattern3)